Occipital neuralgia is a type of headache. It starts in the upper neck or back of the head and can radiate behind the eyes and over the scalp.

 The nerves run from the spine to the scalp, up each side of the head.
 Sensitivity can develop anywhere along this route.

 - a sinus infection

 Some of these types and causes overlap with occipital neuralgia.
 One expert points out that it is rare to experience only occipital head pain.

 Occipital neuralgia may also play a role in unremitting head and neck pain (UHNP), according to some researchers.
 A doctor may diagnose UHNP if a person experiences head and neck pain for 15 days or more per month.

 Headaches that occur due to occipital neuralgia can be very painful.
-The condition involves a sudden but intermittent piercing, shooting, or shock-like pain.
-This may last from a few seconds to several minutes.

 There may also be a persistent throbbing, burning, or aching pain that continues between the spasms.